archVille/cypress-api-testing-boilerplate/README.md

-- Install all dependencies with 'npm install'
+> Install all dependencies with 'npm install'

-- Run all cypress tests with 'npm run cy:run'
+> Run all cypress tests with 'npm run cy:run' OR use the cypress dashboard with 'npx cypress open'

+# Examples

+- testUtilities.js

+> GET

+> POST

+> PUT

+> DELETE

+# Url to do API testinf

+>  baseUrl : 'https://gorest.co.in' in cypress.config.js